SpaceSharpScripting/Documentation/README.md

 // This function is called every few milliseconds
 // You could do things like checking if Key is pressed, etc. function onForever() {}

+// Callback is executed every 10ms and runs parallel to onForever.
+// This allows to listen on keys or similar on onForeverFast and do heavy processing work in onForever function onForeverFast() {}